 If it be truly so, that we all come sinful into the world, then our heartily acknowledging it, tends to promote humility: but our disowning that sin and guilt which truly belongs to us, and endeavoring to persuade ourselves that we are vastly better than in truth we are, tends to a foolish self-exaltation and pride.
 The works of Jonathan Edwards (Vol.1, p.230).

 One sign we have truly been humbled by this doctrine is that we are as conscious and vigilant about our own sins as we are the sins of others.
 One of the great reasons we need to preach the gospel of grace to ourselves every day is that the closer we get to God, the more we become aware of our sins and failings.
 The guilt can crush us if we are not secure in the grace of our salvation.
 Conversely, where there is backbiting, fault-finding and finger-pointing, we can be sure that we have not only stopped growing close to God, but have also lost sight of our original condition as helpless in original sin.
 The truly growing Christian sees his own sins most clearly.
 Read Edwards again:

 This doctrine teaches us to think no worse of others, than of ourselves: it teaches us, that we are all, as we are by nature, companions in a miserable helpless condition; which under a revelation of the divine mercy, tends to promote mutual compassion.
 The works of Jonathan Edwards (Vol.1, p.230).

 There are several more implications which we will pick up in article three next month.
 But for now, what we believe has a huge impact on how we behave.
 Doctrine is immensely practical.

-Your friend, seeking heavenly wisdom with you, Pastor Brian (:-}).
+Your friend, refreshing our beliefs, Pastor Brian (:-}).